uccser/cs-field-guide/csfieldguide/chapters/content/en/artificial-intelligence/sections/rule-based-systems.md

-# Rule Based Systems
+# Expert Systems

-What they are.

-- Expert-systems - might not include calling this expert systems
+Expert systems, also referred to as rule-based expert systems, are probably the simplest form of AI used, but they can still be extremely powerful.
+They have been used for many purposes, such as diagnosing medical conditions, creating game playing AI's and, as will explore in this chapter, simulating human conversation.

-- Simulate the decision making ability of a human-expert in a specific domain.
+These systems are designed to simulate the decision making ability of a human-expert in a specific domain.

+ - write some kind of example.
+"Think of..."

 - considered by some to not actually be a form of AI
 - Has a fixed set of knowledge/rules that it then applies.
 Rigid intelligence
 - Follows a pre-determined set of rules, which it uses to make decisions about input data.